 When it comes to IT, there are different mindsets — the conservatives, the hipsters, the pioneers — and everyday a new technology is released, trying to solve a problem in a better way, or from a different perspective.

+Before, our world was made by only a handful of programming languages, with a small set of tools and frameworks that would fit in our environments.
+Today, there's a bunch of them.
+And instead of helping, having that many options sometimes end up getting us blocked.
 With time, I learned that there are some particularities that can favor — or have the opposite impact — in my acceptance of a new technology, according to the context I am in.
 And as part of my process of learning, I would love to share it in the form of questions as a way of refining this knowledge.

 The questions are: